lix-project/lix/doc/manual/src/command-ref/env-common.md

 # Common Environment Variables

-Most Nix commands interpret the following environment variables:
+Most commands in Lix interpret the following environment variables:

   - <span id="env-IN_NIX_SHELL">[`IN_NIX_SHELL`](#env-IN_NIX_SHELL)</span>\
     Indicator that tells if the current environment was set up by